 Seaming It All Together

-Once you have all of the pieces, it’s time to arrange them in the pattern you want and sew it all together.
+Once you have all of the hexagons, it’s time to arrange them in the pattern you want and sew it all together.
 For my blanket, this is the pattern I followed.

 Repeat these rows three more times to finish.
 Then, thread your tapestry needle with a long length of yarn and use the invisible seam method to attach each hexagon to the one next to it.
-If you don’t know how to seam pieces together, take a look at this tutorial.
-I found it really helpful and it’s a short lesson.
+I did all of the short sides first, so that I had long rows of hexagon strip, and then I went back and sewed the rows together.
+It’s sort of like piecing together a quilt.

-Also, the best way to sew all these hexagons together is to work each row first, then sew the rows together.
-So for the first row, seam together the touching sides of each hexagon to the one next to it.
-Do this for each row.
-Then, seam each row to the next in a zig zag.
 It does take a while to do, but it’s easy and you just need to spend some time on it.
 I hate seaming, but the effect is so nice that I really do think it’s worth it!
-Don’t worry about the tails; as long as they don’t show on the front, they’ll either be covered by the fleece or worked into the border.
+Weave the tail ends in as best you can.
+Don’t worry too much about it though; as long as they don’t show on the front, they’ll either be covered by the fleece or worked into the border.

 Blocking, Adding Fleece, and the Border

 For me, the best part of this hexagon baby blanket (and most of the baby blankets I make) is the fleece lining.
 It adds weight to the blanket and stays on the baby when they move around, and it has a comforting presence.
-It also makes the blanket much softer and warmer, which is perfect for a blanket.
+It also makes the blanket much softer and warmer.
 However, if you don’t want to add the fleece, you can go ahead and skip to the section on adding the border.

 Prepping the fleece

-On a large surface (like the kitchen table or the living room floor), lay out your fleece and smoothe it out.
-Then, lay our your blanket on top of it, matching up two of the edges.
+On a large surface, lay out your fleece and smoothe it out.
+Then, lay your blanket on top of it, matching up two of the edges.
 Smoothe it out and make sure it all lines up.
-I find this way of measuring the fleece to the blanket much easier than taking measurements and cutting according.
-It helps me see the finished product better.
-Using a pair of sharp scissors, cut the fleece to the size of the blanket.
-Make sure to work close to the actual shape of the blanket (like around the peaks) without cutting the yarn!
+Using a pair of sharp scissors, cut the fleece to a little bigger than the size of the blanket.
+Make sure to not to cut the yarn!

 Remove the blanket for now and let’s just work with the fleece.
 This is where we’ll make the holes into the edges of the fleece so that we can insert our hook into it to crochet the fleece and blanket together.
 Put a cutting mat or a piece of cardboard under the edge of the fleece to protect your surface and bring a ruler about a quarter inch away from the edge of the fleece.
 Then, run your skip stitch down the side of the ruler.
 The skip stitch is the same as a rotary blade, but it perforates as it cuts into the fleece, rather than cutting a straight line.
 Work down all four sides of the fleece so that you have small slits along each side.